113ll3/Ibmclouddocscli/plugins/admin/index.md

 ### Adding service visibility for organizations
 {: #admin_addvis_service_org}

-You can add an organization from the list of organizations that can see a specific service in the {{site.data.keyword.Bluemix_notm}} catalog.
+You can add an organization from the list of organizations that can see a specific service in the {{site.data.keyword.cloud_notm}} catalog.
 To allow an organization to view a specific service in the catalog, use the following command:

 ```
 cf ba add-service-plan-visibility plan_identifier organization